kuralme/ORB_SLAM3/README.md

 # ORB-SLAM3-Fixed

-***A fork of the original [repo](https://github.com/UZ-SLAMLab/ORB_SLAM3) with many modifications*** Simple use, contains various fixes referring to several open issues.
-Build tested on Ubuntu 20.04 and ROS Noetic.
+***A fork of the original [repo](https://github.com/UZ-SLAMLab/ORB_SLAM3) with many modifications***

+Various fixes integrated referring to open issues in the original.
+Simple use with the bash scripts, build tested on Ubuntu 20.04 and ROS Noetic.

 Changes:
 - Stable tag of Pangolin added to Thirdparty